Quality Management for Medical Products in Japan (Japan Drug/Device Audits)

-Pacific Bridge Medical’s quality system experts can advise your company on ensuring that your Japanese operations are compliant with the appropriate quality standards.
+Pacific Bridge Medical’s quality system consultants can advise your company on ensuring that your Japanese operations are compliant with the appropriate quality standards.
 We conduct mock audits to prepare your facility for a Pharmaceuticals and Medical Devices Agency (PMDA) inspection.
 Our audits will ensure that your medical device or pharmaceutical facility adheres to all the Japan quality control standards as well as to international standards.
-We can also act as your Accreditation of Foreign Manufacturers (AFM) representative and assist you with the AFM process.

-In Japan, medical device applicants for product registration must demonstrate Quality Management System (QMS) and Foreign Manufacturer Accreditation (FMA) compliance along with their dossier submission.
+In Japan, medical device applicants for product registration must demonstrate Quality Management System (QMS) compliance along with their dossier submission.

 - What are Japan’s QMS requirements?

 Japan’s QMS requirements involve a QMS certification system that will be conducted according to product groups, not individual products.
 A single application that covers the entire production process from product design/development to release of the product to the Japanese market must be submitted.As of 2015, Japan is a participant of the Medical Device Single Audit Program (MDSAP), an international partnership between Japan, the U.S., Australia, Brazil, Canada, and the EU.
 It allows a single MDSAP audit report to substitute for individual country manufacturing requirements, and unites QMS standards on a global scale.